Indications

 Clotrimazole demonstrates poor absorption after dermal or intravaginal administration.
 Only topical preparations are recommended in pregnancy.[15]
 There are inadequate well-controlled human studies with the use of topical or intravaginal clotrimazole during the first trimester of pregnancy clotrimazole should only be used if indicated.[16]
 However, clinical trials showed intravaginal clotrimazole to be safe in clinical trials during the second and the third trimester of pregnancy and are recommended for use.[17][12]

 Clotrimazole is not known to cross the placenta.[11]
 FDA classifies clotrimazole as a class C drug in pregnancy risk classification.
 There are no adequate, well-controlled studies for oral clotrimazole in pregnant women.
 There have been no teratogenic effects demonstrated after clotrimazole therapy in pregnancy.[17]
 In animal studies with dosing up to 200 times the human dose, doses of 100 times the adult human dose have been embryotoxic in rats and mice.
-There are well-controlled studies in humans; hence the use of oral clotrimazole lozenges during pregnancy should only be an option if the potential benefit justifies the potential risk to the fetus.
+There are no well-controlled studies in humans; hence the use of oral clotrimazole lozenges during pregnancy should only be an option if the potential benefit justifies the potential risk to the fetus.

 Breast-feeding